Masasu74/credit-jambo-savings-management-admin/DOCKER_SETUP.md

-# Docker Setup Guide - NDFIS Management System
+# Docker Setup Guide - Credit Jambo Savings Management Admin System

-This guide will help you set up and run the NDFIS Management System using Docker and Docker Compose.
+This guide will help you set up and run the Credit Jambo Savings Management Admin system using Docker and Docker Compose.

 ## Table of Contents